Ernest Gruening: World War II

-In the spring of 1940, Nazi Germany under Hitler invaded Norway, Denmark, the Netherlands, Belgium, and France.
+In the spring of 1940, Nazi Germany under Adolf Hitler invaded Norway, Denmark, the Netherlands, Belgium, and France.
 Meanwhile, in September of that year, the Japanese invaded and conquered French Indochina.
 There had been growing concern in Alaska over the lack of military defense, as it was vulnerable to Axis invasion.
 Gruening had been pushing for defense facilities in Alaska since his appointment to the governorship, and because of recent actions from Germany and Japan, Congress designated funds to build army forts and airfields in the territory.
 By 1941, there were 3,000 U.S. Armed Forces soldiers stationed around Alaska.
 With the attack on Pearl Harbor, Gruening prepared for Alaska to be next.
-Plans were made for black-outs and civilian defense forces whose first assignment was "around-the-clock protection for radio stations, telephone exchanges, oil tanks, public utilities, and docks, and to be vigilant against possible sabotage."
+Plans were made for blackouts and civilian defense forces, whose first assignment was "around-the-clock protection for radio stations, telephone exchanges, oil tanks, public utilities, and docks, and to be vigilant against possible sabotage."
 The armed forces expanded their operations in Alaska, slowly moving toward the Aleutian Chain, the most accessible route from Asia.
-The Japanese did reach Alaska in June 1942, bombing Dutch Harbor and landing on the islands of Attu and Kiska, the only continental U.S. locations captured during World War II.
+The Japanese did reach Alaska in June 1942, bombing Dutch Harbor and landing on the islands of Attu and Kiska, the only continental U.S. locations captured in World War II.

-In connection with World War II, but preceding U.S. involvement, Secretary of the Interior Harold L. Ickes developed a plan to resettle refugees fleeing the European continent in sparsely-populated Alaska.
+In connection with World War II but preceding U.S. involvement, Interior Secretary Harold L. Ickes developed a plan to resettle refugees fleeing the European continent in sparsely populated Alaska.
 Many of Alaska's infrastructure difficulties were caused by low population, both in overall numbers and density.
-An influx of immigrants would help solve some of the problems, but Gruening, Alaskans, and 64.7% of Americans, a Fortune survey in 1938 showed, opposed accepting more immigrants and moving them to Alaska.
-While this suggestion was gaining force in 1938, before Gruening became the territorial governor, it continued throughout World War II.
+An influx of immigrants would help solve some of the problems, but Gruening, Alaskans, and 64.7% of Americans, as a Fortune survey in 1938 showed, opposed accepting more immigrants and moving them to Alaska.
+While that suggestion was gaining force in 1938, before Gruening became the territorial governor, it continued throughout World War II.

 Gruening was instrumental in passing America's first anti-discrimination law, the Alaska Equal Rights Act of 1945.